Regional Consultative Committee

 What do I need to do?

-In order to be eligible to vote in the upcoming Regional Consultative Council meeting, members will need to be assigned to an electoral subregion based on their location.
+In order to be eligible to vote in the upcoming Regional Consultative Council meeting, members will need to be assigned to an electoral sub-region based on their location.

-All members should check their membership details to ensure their address information is up-to-date by signing in at https://login.cattleaustralia.com.au/Sys/Profile
+All members should check their membership details to ensure their address information is up to date by signing in at https://login.cattleaustralia.com.au/Sys/Profile

 Once you sign in, you can update your details by clicking the ‘edit profile’ icon in the top left-hand corner of your screen.
 Be sure to save any changes you make.

-What electoral subregion do I fall in?
+What electoral sub-region do I fall into?

-The electoral subregions for the Regional Consultative Committee are defined by postcode and state.
-There is also one area of remote Western Australia where subregions are defined by local government area.
+The electoral sub-regions for the Regional Consultative Committee are defined by postcode and state.
+There is also one area of remote Western Australia where sub-regions are defined by local government area.

 The states of Tasmania and South Australia form one subregion each in their entirety, while the remaining states and the NT are divided.

 Please view the maps below and the postcode chart to work out where you fall.
-Please note the maps are only a guide.
+Please note, the maps are only a guide.

 Subregion